cdtweb/pharven/README.md

         ]
     }

-**mount_dirs** are important if you are using Composer to autoload your project classes. `.phar` files act as their own file system, so if your classes aren't mounted, they won't be visible to the Composer autoloader.
+**mount_dirs** are very important if you are using Composer to autoload your project classes. `.phar` files act as their own file system, so if your classes aren't mounted, they won't be visible to the Composer autoloader and you will run into problems.

-Run Pharven to create/update your PHAR file:
+**Run Pharven to create/update your PHAR file:**

     php vendor/bin/pharven

-A new file named `pharven.phar` will be added to the working directory.
+A file named `pharven.phar` will be added to the working directory.
 Update your bootstrap to include `./pharven.phar` instead of `vendor/autoload.php` and you're good to go.

     <?php
     require __DIR__ . '/pharven.phar';

+At this point you can add `vendor/` to your `.gitignore` file and commit your `pharven.phar` file instead.